One of the most exciting times in your career is when you are offered the job you applied for and was also hoping to get.

 Using that as a leveraging tactic will never work and will only make you come off desperate.
-Even if you are struggling a bit financially, never bring that into salary negotiations.
+Even if you are struggling and are financially stressed, never bring that into salary negotiations.

-The same with being pushy or demanding.
-Regardless of the tone of the hiring manager, keep a positive, yet confident attitude.
+The same applies with having a pushy or demanding attitude.
+Regardless of the tone of the hiring manager, keep a positive, yet confident approach.
 Even if you aren’t getting exactly what you want, keep the atmosphere light and work towards finding a salary compromise.